Denver Motorcycle Accident Lawyers

-Some of the more common causes of motorcycle accidents include:
+Some common causes of motorcycle accidents include:

 - Driving under the influence.
 Alcohol and drugs are one of the most frequently cited factors of fatal collisions.
 This is no different for motorcycle accidents.
 Negligent drivers that were under the influence can be subject to civil and criminal law.

-- Drivers failing to check blind spot.
+- Drivers failing to check blind spots.
 Motorcycles are no match for passenger vehicles, especially trucks, SUVs, and semi-trailers.
 When drivers fail to check their blind spots when changing lanes, they endanger the lives of oncoming motorcyclists.